bootscore/bootscore/README.md

 To install using Composer, you will need to have Composer installed on your system.
 Ideally, it should also be available on your server with command-line access, although this is not mandatory.
 For detailed instructions on installing with Composer, please read the [documentation](https://bootscore.me/documentation/installation/#Composer).

 ## Child-theme
 Edit the theme in an upgrade-safe manner by using the provided [bootScore Child](https://github.com/bootscore/bootscore-child).
-Please note that the child theme is not a stand-alone theme, bootScore must be installed for it to function.
+Note that the child theme is not a stand-alone theme, bootScore must be installed for it to function.

 ### Installation
 1. Download latest release [bootscore-child-main.zip](https://github.com/bootscore/bootscore-child/releases/latest/download/bootscore-child-main.zip).